jenholzer/DevelopersInternal/StartupBikeMarkdown/sponsor.md

-##Interested in spnosoring a ride?
+##Interested in sponsoring a ride?

+Companies typically sponsor Startup Bike as a PR & recruiting opportunity to connect with the tech community in an intimate setting.
+Our organizers will plan the event; you'll provide the setting and refreshments.

 ###Here are the details for you to sponsor a Startup Bike meetup